 Representatives from the Pacific Tsunami Warning Center (PTWC), International Tsunami Information Center (ITIC), the Hawai‘i Emergency Management Agency (HI-EMA) and county emergency management agencies will be on hand to highlight awareness of tsunami alerts and warning protocols throughout the state.

 “Tsunamis can strike with very little warning and devastate communities,” James DS.
 Barros, HI-EMA administrator, said.
-“With Tsunami Awareness Month beginning on the anniversary of the deadly April Fools’ Day tsunami, we’re reminded not only of the damage and sorrow it caused, but also that we need to be prepared for the next one.”
+“With Tsunami Awareness Month beginning on the anniversary of the deadly April Fools’ Day tsunami in 1946, we’re reminded not only of the damage and sorrow it caused, but also that we need to be prepared for the next one.”

 “Tsunamis can occur anywhere, at any time,” added Dr. Laura Kong, director of ITIC.
 “There is no ‘tsunami season.’
 Hawai‘i must always be prepared to take action.
-In our state, 293 people have been killed by tsunamis since 1900.
-158 of those lost were from the 1946 disaster alone.”
+In our state, 293 people have been killed by tsunamis since 1900 and 158 of those lost were from the 1946 disaster alone.”